Qusic/atom-youcompleteme/README.md

 * Install the package
 * Configure the path to your python executable and ycmd installation
 <br>Make sure you are using python2 instead of python3
-<br>For detailed instructions and troubleshooting on building ycmd, see [YouCompleteMe's README](https://github.com/Valloric/YouCompleteMe/blob/master/README.md#installation).
+<br>For detailed instructions and troubleshooting on building ycmd, see [ycmd's README](https://github.com/Valloric/ycmd#building).
 * By default this package is enabled for C/C++/Objective-C/Objective-C++ only.
 You can enable it for other filetypes that YouCompleteMe supports.